-Across the range of steel products manufactured by BlueScope in Australia, including hot rolled coil and all other steel products, the average recycled content3 in the steel is 17.4%, which includes pre- and post-consumer recycled materials.
+Across the range of steel products manufactured by BlueScope in Australia, including welded beams and columns and all other steel products, the average recycled content2 in the steel is 17.4%, which includes pre- and post-consumer recycled materials.
 Materials reclaimed within the steelmaking, coating and painting operations represent an additional 6.8% average recovered content.

 While specifying high recycled content can be an effective way of minimising the environmental impact of many materials, especially those likely to be disposed of at end of life, recycled content is not necessarily a useful metric for steel.
 This is because the inherent value of scrap steel drives its recovery.
-In Australia, this is evidenced by a recycling rate for metals of 90%4.
+In Australia, this is evidenced by a recycling rate for metals of 90%3.